 There are many different acts that can be prosecuted under PC 487, including the following examples:

 Woman A enters the farm of Woman B one night.
 Woman B has several horses, and Woman A wants one.
-She takes a young mare and rides off.
-The horse is technically worth less than $950, but Woman A is automatically guilty of grand theft because she stole a horse, regardless of its monetary value.
+She takes a young horse and rides off.
+The horse is technically worth less than $950, but Woman A is automatically guilty of grand theft because she stole a horse from the property owner, regardless of its monetary value.

 Note that the courts in California can add: